Stamp Duty Calculator UK

 Calculate SDLT on any property price using 2026 progressive tax bands for England & Northern Ireland

-Calculate stamp duty with the 5% additional property surcharge applied from April 2025
+Calculate stamp duty with the 5% additional property surcharge (in force since 31 October 2024)

 Calculate second home SDLTBuy-to-Let